alankm194/book-manager-api/README.md

 Deleting a book successfully results in HTTP status 200

 Deleting a book that doesn't exist results in HTTP status 404

+Update, Delete and Get books that don't exist results in 404.

+Books that are the same are defined as same author and same title.

+Books that are being added that already exist returns HTTP status 409